-If you are having trouble meeting your 2020 fitness goals, you could do worse than take a look at this London-based regime from an unlikely guru.
+If your 2021 fitness goals are unappealing, you could do worse than take a look at this London-based regime from an unlikely guru.

-Half an hour of PE with that nice Joe Wicks every morning has probably done more for national wellbeing during the coronavirus pandemic, than any amount of well-intentioned official advice.
+It’s nice to see Joe Wicks back on our screens.
+Half an hour of his PE thing every morning has probably done more for national wellbeing during the coronavirus pandemic, than any amount of well-intentioned official advice.
 It’s certainly a better way to spend half an hour than clicking anxiously on the Johns Hopkins Coronavirus Map.
-Or trying to construct a usable face mask from one of the ‘easy’ sets of online instructions.
+Or trying to work out the legality of stopping your daily exercise to ingest your daily Scotch egg allowance .

-Joe walks on hallowed turf, the latest of a noble lineage of fitness gurus.
+Joe walks on hallowed turf of course, the latest from a noble line of fitness gurus.
 Who can forget the Green Goddess?
 Or Mr Motivator?
 Or the Reverend Dr Jonathan Swift, 43rd Dean of St Patrick’s Cathedral Dublin?

 Time to limber up.

 Swift rented various lodgings in central London as a player in the political and social action of Queen Anne’s reign.
-In 1711 he wrote in the Journal to Stella that he had decided ‘ to go lodge at Chelsea for the air, and put myself under a necessity of walking to and from London every day’.
+In 1711 he wrote in the Journal to Stella that he had decided ‘ to go lodge at Chelsea for the air, and put myself under a necessity of walking to and from London every day’.1 Jonathan Swift, Journal to Stella, ed.
+Harold Williams, 2 Vols, (Oxford, Clarendon Press, 1948).

 Chelsea at this time was a semi-rural location, still to succumb to the inevitable massive expansion of London housing.
 He arrived on the 26th of April during a spell of bad weather.
 Like the best of us, he soon found excuses to dodge his plans: